CiscoDevNet/intersight-powershell/docs/Get-IntersightHciEsxiVmNic.md

 ```

 ### -Name
-Specifies the name of the FunctionsFunction.
+Specifies the name of the HciEsxiVmNic.

 ```yaml
 Type: String